Extendability of automorphisms of K3 surfaces: Specialization of automorphisms of K3 surfaces

 We also introduce a related notion of \emph{specialization} of automorphisms.

 \begin{prop} Let $X$ be a K3 surface over $K$ having good reduction.

-(1) For any proper smooth model $\cX$ of $X$, an automorphism $g$ of $X$ extend to a unique birational (rational) self-map of $\cX$ and its indeterminacy is a closed subspace of codimension at least $2$.
-The induced birational self-map on the special fiber $\cX_0$ is in fact an automorphism (a morphism), which we write $\spen(g)$ and call the specialization of $g$.
+(1) For any proper smooth model $\cX$ of $X$, an automorphism $g$ of $X$ extend to a unique birational (rational) self-map of $\cX$ and its locus of indeterminacy is a closed subspace of codimension at least $2$.
+The induced birational self-map on the special fiber $\cX_0$ is in fact an automorphism, which we write $\spen(g)$ and call the specialization of $g$.